DuoResp Spiromax

 Print this page

 • Budesonide is a corticosteroid.
 When inhaled it prevents swelling and irritation in the walls of the small air passages in your lungs.
-It is also called a preventer, because when used every day it prevents shortness of breath and wheezing.
+It's also called a preventer, because when it's used every day it prevents shortness of breath and wheezing.

 • Formoterol is a long-acting, fast onset bronchodilator.
 It relaxes and opens up your air passages, making breathing easier.

-In New Zealand, DuoResp Spiromax is available in different strengths: DuoResp Spiromax 200/6 and DuoResp Spiromax 400/12.
+In Aotearoa New Zealand, DuoResp Spiromax is available as a dry powder inhaler in different strengths – DuoResp Spiromax 200/6 and DuoResp Spiromax 400/12.

 COPD

-If you are using DuoResp Spiromax for COPD, it must be used twice a day every day as a preventer.
+If you're using DuoResp Spiromax for COPD, it must be used twice a day every day as a preventer.
 Read more about medicines for COPD.

 Asthma

-If you are using DuoResp Spiromax for asthma, it can be prescribed in three different ways:
+If you're using DuoResp Spiromax for asthma, it can be prescribed in 3 different ways.
+It can be used as a:

-• regular preventer (and using a different inhaler as a reliever such as salbutamol)
+• regular preventer (using a different inhaler as a reliever, eg, salbutamol)

-• regular preventer plus also using the same inhaler as a reliever when needed
+• regular preventer (using the same inhaler as a reliever when needed)

 • reliever only without also taking it as a preventer.

-The choice between these three options should be discussed with your doctor, and is based on the severity of your symptoms.
+The choice between these 3 options should be discussed with your doctor, and is based on the severity of your symptoms.

 Mild asthma